programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 ### Data Labeling

-If you are using the data we’ve provided, you will also need to add a 'partisan indicator' to the dataset: our case study project investigates comment discourse across left- and right-leaning video channels, so this partisan indicator allows us to later visualize and compare where video comments are positioned on the ideological scale, based on the political affiliation of each video’s creator.
+If you are using the data we’ve provided (either through Youtube Data Tools or our sample dataset), you will also need to add a 'partisan indicator' to the dataset: our case study project investigates comment discourse across left- and right-leaning video channels, so this partisan indicator allows us to later visualize and compare where video comments are positioned on the ideological scale, based on the political affiliation of each video’s creator.

 If you are using your own data, consider whether it would be useful to be able to visualize differences between groups of videos - such as videos from specific channels, or other logical groupings of videos within your dataset.